 Applying for a Safe Area

-Due to the governmental processes involved in creating new Safe Areas, applications for Safe Areas will be processed periodically in application cycles, with applications accepted over a period of 6 weeks.
-There are 2 application rounds set for 2022.
+Applications for Safe Areas will be processed periodically in application cycles, with applications accepted over a period of 8 weeks.
+The next application round set for 2023 is listed below.

 |Applications open||Applications close|

 Any changes to these dates will be advised on this website.

 The Ministry of Health has established an application process for abortion services providers to request a Safe Area at their premises.
 As part of an application, abortion services providers are asked to include:

 - Information and a map of the services premises.

 - Information about the proposed Safe Area.

 - Information about any previous incidents or experiences onsite.

 - Information about any activities or land uses outside the premises.